nextflow-io/vscode-language-nextflow/README.md

 - `nextflow.formatting.maheshForm`: Place process outputs at the end of the process body when formatting Nextflow scripts.

+- `nextflow.formatting.sortDeclarations`: TODO

 - `nextflow.java.home`: Specifies the folder path to the JDK.
 Equivalent to the `JAVA_HOME` environment variable, i.e. the Java binary should be located at `$JAVA_HOME/bin/java`.
 Use this setting if the extension cannot find Java automatically.

-- `nextflow.maxCompletionItems`: The maximum number of auto-completions to suggest at a time.

 - `nextflow.targetVersion`: Target version of Nextflow to be used by the language server.